Lonitch/Lonitch.github.io/_posts/2020-08-19-Structure-Factor-XRD-Peak.md

 ## Laue condition, Miller Index, and Structure Factor

 **Laue condition** needs to be satisfied to have constructive X-ray diffraction interference (i.e., the peaks on X-ray spectrum).
-Using the reciprocal lattice, the condition states that
+Using the reciprocal lattice, the condition states that<!--more-->

 >If the difference between the incident $(\boldsymbol{k})$ and scattered $\left(\boldsymbol{k}^{\prime}\right)$ wave vectors is equal to a reciprocal lattice vector, the diffracted intensity may be nonzero.
 This is the Laue condition.
 With $\boldsymbol{K}=\boldsymbol{k}^{\prime}-\boldsymbol{k},$ this leads to the simple equation $\boldsymbol{K}=\boldsymbol{G}$, where $\boldsymbol{G}$ is the vectors on reciprocal lattice.